rudzitisrihards/file-renamer/README.md

 Will rename files to filename-#.ext format.

-Intended to replicate MacOS file renaming functionality for Windows
+Intended to replicate MacOS file renaming functionality for Windows.

 ## Install